Jamie Dukes

 Jamie Donnell Dukes (born June 14, 1964) is an American former professional football player who was a center for 10 seasons for the Atlanta Falcons, Green Bay Packers, and Arizona Cardinals, of the National Football League (NFL).
 He played college football for the Florida State Seminoles, earning consensus All-American honors in 1985.

 Early life

 Dukes was born in Schenectady, New York.
 He attended Evans High School in Orlando, Florida.

 College career

-Dukes was an offensive guard at Florida State and became the fifth player in FSU history to earn consensus All-America honors when he was named to virtually every team as a senior in 1985.
+Dukes was an offensive guard at Florida State and became the fifth player in FSU history to earn consensus All-America honors when he was named to every team as a senior in 1985.
 From 1982 to 1985 he started every single game finishing with 48 total starts.
 And behind the lead of Dukes over the course of those four years.
-Following his illustrious career with Florida State, Dukes signed with the Atlanta Falcons as a free agent in 1986.
+Following his career with Florida State, Dukes signed with the Atlanta Falcons as a free agent in 1986.

 Dukes rated #46 in the Florida State University All-Time Player Countdown to Kickoff.

 In 1991, Dukes was elected into the FSU Hall of Fame.